PSWV

 What are the visas for spouses and children during the PSWV period?

-• Spouses can also apply for an Open Work Visa for the same period, and children are eligible for free education at public schools on the same basis as local students.
+• Spouses of eligible Post Study Work Visa holders can also apply for an open work visa for the same duration, while dependent children are eligible for free education in New Zealand state schools on the same basis as domestic students.

 What are the visas for spouses and children during the study period?

-• For Level 7 bachelor's or above, or Level 8 programmes on the Qualifications Eligible for a PSWV list or on the Green List.
+• For Level 7 bachelor’s or higher qualifications, or Level 8 programmes that are listed on the Qualifications Eligible for a Post Study Work Visa (PSWV) list or included on the Green List in New Zealand.

 Frequently Asked Questions

-One of the most important factors in a residence application assessment is whether you genuinely possess the skills required for the job offer.
-Residence applications are assessed based on skilled employment, and skills are demonstrated through qualifications and/or work experience.
+A: One of the key factors in a New Zealand residence application assessment is whether you genuinely have the skills required for the job offer.
+Residence applications are evaluated based on skilled employment, where skills are demonstrated through relevant qualifications and/or work experience.

-In general, having a job title and job description that align with your academic background or work experience increases the likelihood of passing the skill assessment.
+In general, when your job title and job description closely match your academic qualifications or prior work experience, your chances of meeting the skill requirement assessment are significantly higher.

-For example, in the case of a Chef position, you must have a relevant diploma qualification or at least related work experience to meet the skill requirements.
-Without relevant qualifications or experience, the job offer itself may not be recognised as skilled employment.
+For instance, in a Chef role, you are typically required to hold a relevant diploma qualification or have sufficient related work experience to be considered skilled.
+Without appropriate qualifications or experience, the job offer may not be recognised as skilled employment for residence purposes.

-No. A Job Check is a mandatory requirement for an Accredited Employer Work Visa (AEWV) application.
+A: No. A Job Check is a mandatory requirement for an Accredited Employer Work Visa (AEWV) application in New Zealand.

-However, a Job Check is not required for an Open Work Visa.
+However, a Job Check is not required when applying for an Open Work Visa.

-Yes.
-Full-time work is defined as at least 30 hours per week, but the required hourly rate depends on the ANZSCO Skill Level of your occupation:
+A: Yes.
+For the Post Study Work Visa (PSWV NZ), full-time employment is generally defined as working at least 30 hours per week.
+However, the minimum hourly wage requirement varies depending on the ANZSCO skill level of your occupation:

-Yes.
-The Median Wage at the time of your residence application is applied.
-Past compliance does not guarantee eligibility; your wage must meet the current INZ Median Wage standards at the time of application.
+A: The Median Wage applicable at the time of your residence application is used for assessment under Immigration New Zealand rules.
+Previous compliance does not automatically guarantee eligibility, as your pay must meet the current INZ Median Wage threshold at the time of application.

-Skilled Work Experience points are awarded only if your employment meets the wage requirement for your skill level:
+Skilled work experience points are awarded only when employment meets the required wage level for the relevant ANZSCO skill band:

-Work experience is assessed per year, and wage compliance is checked for each year counted towards points.
+Work experience is assessed on a yearly basis, and wage compliance is reviewed for each year counted toward Skilled Migrant Category (SMC) points.

-* Note: Changes coming in late August 2026 will simplify Median Wage requirements for all SMC pathways.
-Applicants will only need to meet the wage rate that applied when they started their New Zealand skilled work experience, not the rate at the time of residence application.
+Note: From late August 2026, changes are expected to simplify Median Wage requirements across SMC pathways.
+Applicants will generally need to meet the wage rate that applied when they began their skilled work experience in New Zealand, rather than the rate at the time of residence application.

 What is a New Zealand Licensed Immigration Adviser?